How knowledge transfer at Aston University drives business forward

 This arrangement enables companies to draw from a university’s vast bank of knowledge, on top of gaining access to its technology and talent pool, to solve an innovation challenge.

-Run for more than 40 years today, it’s become a highly popular scheme, with many participating companies saying they’ve seen profitability rise significantly as a result of their work with the university.
+Running for over 40 years, it has become a highly popular scheme, with many participating companies saying they’ve seen profitability rise significantly as a result of their work with the university.

-Yet, there remains many others who have yet to make the leap, uncertain, perhaps of how teaming up with academia would improve their business operations or meet their innovation needs.
+Yet, there remain others who have yet to make the leap, perhaps uncertain of how teaming up with academia would improve their business operations or meet their innovation needs.